 JICA covers the expenses needed for the Japanese research institutions to carry out research cooperation activities in the recipient country (expenses for the dispatch of researchers from Japan, acceptance of invited foreign researchers, provision of equipment and research expenses incurred in recipient countries, etc.).
 In such cases, outlays management will be handled by JICA or by Japanese research institutions as is the case with ordinary technical cooperation projects , without the project expenses being directly distributed to the research institutions in the recipient country.

-JST/AMED furnishes the Japanese research institutions with the expenses that they will need in order to conduct research in Japan and to set in place structures necessary for research cooperation.
+JST/AMED furnishes the Japanese research institutions with the expenses that they will need in order to conduct research in Japan and other countries except the recipient country.

 Under SATREPS, JST/AMED engages in public recruitment for research proposals with a focus on research institutions within Japan at the same time as the ODA needs survey that is conducted by MOFA and JICA.
 Reviews are then held from scientific and technological perspectives while capitalizing on the knowledge of experts in the fields concerned .